outofthisworld/npmcs/README.md

 			nodemon: 'nodemon --debug src/app.js',
 			build: 'webpack -d --watch',
-			test: 'echo "Error: no test specified" && exit 1'
+			test: 'echo "Error: no test specified" && exit 1' },
+		/*
+			Additionally add different commands for osx: (note that if running npmcs on osx and this is not specified it will then look to nix for the commands to run.
+		*/
+		osx:{

 		}
 	}
 }